Arūnas Eitutis | 4 August 2021

 Good FSM doesn’t stop at taking care of field work.
 While ensuring that technicians can perform their job efficiently takes center stage, a particular task is often just one part of a larger project.
 Managing these efficiently can greatly increase overall return on costs.

 Primarily, the most important feature of good project management is categorizing the entire thing into several stages.
-Ensuring that every party involved knows all the essential information about the stages, their initiation and end times, overall progress, etc., creates an informed and actionable environment.
+Ensuring that every party involved knows all the essential information about the stages, their initiation and end times and overall progress creates an informed and actionable environment.

 In addition, setting up a clear, concise, and structured manner of invoicing may produce great results.
 Generally, knowing the overall project costs and due payments ahead of time leads to significantly increased customer satisfaction and compliance with obligations.